 The coach who resurrected a sleeping college football giant, turning Oklahoma into a relentless national powerhouse for nearly two decades.

-When Bob Stoops arrived in Norman in 1999, the Oklahoma Sooners football program was adrift, a former champion mired in mediocrity.
-With a swagger that matched his sharp defensive mind, Stoops engineered one of the swiftest and most complete turnarounds in the sport's history.
-Just two seasons in, his 2000 team, led by a ferocious defense, rampaged through the schedule and crushed Florida State in the Orange Bowl to claim the national championship.
-That victory announced Oklahoma's return to the elite, a position Stoops maintained with remarkable consistency.
-His teams, known for their explosive offensive innovations under coordinators like Mike Leach and Lincoln Riley, won ten Big 12 championships.
-Nicknamed 'Big Game Bob' for his early success in major contests, Stoops built a culture of expectation, demanding toughness and accountability.
-His decision to step down in 2017 after 18 seasons cemented a legacy defined not by a single title, but by restoring and sustaining a standard of excellence that made Oklahoma a perennial destination for the nation's best talent.
+Bob Stoops took over the Oklahoma Sooners football program in 1999, a former champion mired in mediocrity.
+He engineered one of the sport's swiftest turnarounds.
+In his second season, the 2000 team crushed Florida State in the Orange Bowl to claim the national championship.
+That victory announced Oklahoma's return to the elite.
+Stoops's teams won ten Big 12 championships, often featuring explosive offensive innovations under coordinators like Mike Leach and Lincoln Riley.
+Nicknamed 'Big Game Bob,' he built a culture of expectation.
+He stepped down in 2017 after 18 seasons, having restored and sustained a standard of excellence that made Oklahoma a perennial destination for top talent.

 1946–1964